i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Options Issues
 ``````````````
-- Options format is TBD.
+- more_options format is TBD.
 - Options negotiation is TBD.
 - Padding parameters also?
+- Is 255 big enough for max MITW?

 Message Numbers